monil01/mapredict/README.md

 ##### MAPredict, a static analysis driven framework that provides memory access prediction by gathering application and machines properties at compile time.
 MAPredict invokes an analytical model to predict LLC-DRAM traffic by combining the application model, the machine model, and user-provided hints for capturing dynamic information.
 MAPredict is tested on different micro-architectures of Intel and provided high accuracy for applications with different access patterns.

 #### 2. Organization of the Repository
-    2.1 [applications]: Follow the installation procedure to get all the content of this folder.
+    2.1 [applications]: Please follow the installation procedure to get all the content of this folder.
           2.1.1 [applications/memory_research_ornl/all_apps_experiments]: TAU-PAPI script to generate LLC-DRAM traffic data for applications.
 Scripts are also available for different micro-architechtures of Intel and also for OpenMP execution.